Simulating Multi-Arm Designs with a Continuous Endpoint using rpact

 Simulation of a continuous endpoint (multi-arm design)

-Sequential analysis with a maximum of 2 looks (inverse normal combination test design), overall significance level 2.5% (one-sided).
+Sequential analysis with a maximum of 2 looks (inverse normal combination test design), one-sided overall significance level 2.5%.
 The results were simulated for a multi-arm comparisons for means (3 treatments vs. control), H0: mu(i) - mu(control) = 0, power directed towards larger values, H1: mu_max = 10, standard deviation = 15, planned cumulative sample size = c(30, 60), effect shape = linear, intersection test = Dunnett, selection = best, effect measure based on effect estimate, success criterion: all, simulation runs = 1000, seed = 1234.

 Stage 1 2